wesleyegberto/dotfiles/README.md

 I've exploring some configuration and key bindings to allow me to use the same keybindings that I'm using on NeoVim (like navigate between panes, motion, leader key and so on).
 Here are my configs:

-* [VSCode settings](https://gist.github.com/wesleyegberto/373c6b27a7b5952acf5fca872a0eafc4#file-settings-json): configuration to enable the same behavior (configs with prefix `vim.`),
+* [VSCode settings](https://gist.github.com/wesleyegberto/373c6b27a7b5952acf5fca872a0eafc4#file-settings-json): configuration to enable the same behavior (configs with prefix `vim.`).
-* [VSCode Keybindings](https://gist.github.com/wesleyegberto/373c6b27a7b5952acf5fca872a0eafc4#file-keybindingsmac-json): keybindings to navigate between panes, double `j` on insert mode
+* [VSCode Keybindings](https://gist.github.com/wesleyegberto/373c6b27a7b5952acf5fca872a0eafc4#file-keybindingsmac-json): keybindings to navigate between panes, double `j` on insert mode, go to definition and implementation, so on.

 ## TODO